-Your doctor or nurse should give you some guidance about which symptoms to look out for if you are on treatment.
-They will tell you who to contact if you have any problems or worries.
+Your doctor or nurse will give you some guidance about which symptoms to look out for if you are on treatment and who to contact if you have any problems.

 How often you have check ups

 Your check ups will continue for several years.
-You see your doctor every month while you are having maintenance treatment.
+You see your doctor every month while you're having maintenance treatment.

 A typical follow up schedule after this would be: